-Our School of Physics visit days take place between December and March.
-During your afternoon session with us, you will have the opportunity to meet with Physics lecturers who can discuss their research with you and explain your course in detail so you can build a clear picture of how we teach and what you will study.
+Our School of Physics visit days take place between February and May.
+During your session with us, you will have the opportunity to meet with Physics lecturers who can discuss their research with you and explain your course in detail so you can build a clear picture of how we teach and what you will study.
 You will also have an opportunity to talk with members of our admissions team who can answer your questions on studying a specific subject area.

 The tour with a current student will show you the facilities you will use, including our undergraduate laboratories and teaching spaces.
 A laboratory experiment will give you a chance to see Physics in action.
 Later, the student-led talk will give you the chance to chat to current students and ask any questions you may have about student life in Bristol.
 We hope that your visit day will help you confirm that Bristol is the right university for you.